-This week I’m breaking down and reviewing the match data for OB/GYN.
-There are a handful of surgical specialties thought to be a good mix of medicine and surgery specialties.
-OB/GYNE is one of them along with ophthalmology, urology, and ENT.
+This week I’m breaking down and reviewing the residency match data for OB/GYN.
+There are a handful of surgical specialties thought to be a good mix of medical and surgical specialties.
+OB/GYN is one of them, along with ophthalmology, urology, and ENT.

-[02:30] Match Summary
+[02:30] OB/GYN Residency Match Data Summary

 There are a total of 1,753 students applying.
-Aside from U.S. Seniors, there could be physicians in another country applying for OB/GYN residency here in the U.S. They could be Caribbean grads, DO students, etc. Only 81.4% of the U.S. Seniors matched so out of 1,202 U.S. Senior applicants, only 1,049 matched and 153 did not match.
+Aside from U.S. Seniors, there could be physicians from other countries applying for an OB/GYN residency here in the U.S. They could be Caribbean grads, DO students, etc. Only 81.4% of the U.S. Seniors matched, so out of 1,202 U.S. Senior applicants, 1,049 matched and 153 did not match.

-[05:45] SOAP and PGY-1
+[05:45] SOAP and PGY-1 OB/GYN Programs

 Table 3 shows the growth of programs year over year (2013-2017).
-For OB/GYN, it’s been growing around 4.5-4.7% every year and this is a good pace.
+For OB/GYN, it’s been growing around 4.5-4.7% every year, and this is a good pace.

 Table 8 shows the percentage of applicants filled by U.S. Seniors from 2013-2017.
 81.4% of those that matched were U.S. Seniors in 2017, 77.5% in 2016, 79.8% in 2015, 76.5% in 2014, and 76.2% in 2013.